 CBT-E is a goal focused talking therapy.
 A ‘let’s think about the here and now’ talking therapy.
 It is conducted within a specific time period, so it has a beginning, a middle, and an end.
 The therapy is led by the therapist who sets goals and objectives for the person, giving the person ‘homework’ between sessions.
 The therapy is designed to specifically fit with each person’s particular psychopathology (eating disorder symptoms).
 The person is also tasked with conducting ‘real time self monitoring’ which is a journal or log of their days, noting their eating and thoughts / feelings, as they experience them.
 This is not a diary because it must happen as soon after eating as possible.
-The person brings their monitoring form and ‘homework’ to each session which is used by the therapist during the session to work through and process making changes, and constructing new goals and objectives.
+The person brings their real time self monitoring records and homework to each session which is used by the therapist during the session to work through and process making changes, and constructing new goals and objectives.

 What is the ethos behind CBT-E?

-- All of the eating disorders are essentially ‘cognitive disorders’, meaning that they share a distinctive core psychopathology that is cognitive in nature.
+- All of the eating disorders are essentially ‘cognitive disorders’, meaning that they share a distinctive core symptoms (psychopathology) that is cognitive in nature.
 I.e. the distorted thinking that develops when a person has an eating disorder is essentially the root of the problem, and by helping the person to think in a less distorted way, their eating disorder symptoms will reduce and eventually disappear.
 A CBT-E approach aims to normalise the person’s distorted thinking, which will in turn normalise their eating behaviours and address the other core aspects of the eating disorder.

 - The core psychopathology is a) distorted thinking style, b) over-evaluation of body weight or shape, c) control, and d) dieting.